BaiqingL/CS523-Final/README.md

 They segment FLAIR abnormality present in the FLAIR sequence (available for all cases).

 The dataset is organized into 110 folders named after case ID that contains information about source institution.
-Each folder contains MR images with the following naming convention:

-TCGA<institution-code><patient-id>_<slice-number>.tif

-Corresponding masks have a _mask suffix.

 #### Rough Ideas: